Jump to accessibility statement Skip to content

 • Assessment and Attainment

-a) seek assurance that any significant academic quality and student experience implications of major amendments to the Academic Regulations are considered (including by the relevant body such as the Graduate School Committee) ahead of Academic Board approval.
+a) seek assurance that any significant academic quality and student experience implications of major amendments to the Academic Regulations are considered (including by the relevant body such as the Graduate School Committee) ahead of Academic Board approval; and

 b) receive Programme-Specific Regulations, escalating any themes or major issues to Academic Board.

-12) To seek assurance that response plans and lessons learned are effective for any material events, non-compliances or ‘adverse’ OfS reportable events related to any aspects of academic quality and standards and student success.
+11) To seek assurance that response plans and lessons learned are effective for any material events, non-compliances or ‘adverse’ OfS 'reportable events' related to any aspects of academic quality and standards and student success.

 Sub-Committees of Education Committee